 - shortness of breath

-- persistent cough
+- a continuous cough

-- pain in your chest or shoulder
+- chest or shoulder pain